ncatlab/nlab-content/pages/4/2/6/0/624/content.md

 ## References

 Duals in a monoidal category are a very classical notion.
+See, for instance,

+* James C. Becker and Daniel Henry Gottlieb, _A History of Duality in Algebraic Topology_, ([pdf](http://www.math.purdue.edu/~gottlieb/Bibliography/53.pdf)), from p.
+5.

 A large number of examples can be found in

 * [[Kate Ponto]] and [[Mike Shulman]], _Traces in symmetric monoidal categories_, ([arXiv:1107.6032](http://arxiv.org/abs/1107.6032))